aboustany/diveSafe/group-project--16-main/README.md

 DiveSafe must be used by any potential visitor to the island to register as a member and to book dive guides, equipment, and hotels for any diving trip.

-For more information about the DiveSafe application, please consult the [wiki](../../wiki).

 ## Team Members